Balboa High School (California): Mock Trial

 The Mock Trial team is sponsored by a local law firm.
 The team practices from September to February in preparation for City and County of San Francisco competitions held the last two weeks of February.
 The champion from this competition advances to the state competition in March.
 The state champion will then move on to the national competition in May, representing the state of California.

 In 2006, it was crowned the champion of the City and County of San Francisco.
 Despite a 0-2 record in the first rounds, technicalities (a team's win–loss record and point percentages) allowed Balboa to move on to the semi-finals.
 It was then that the Balboa team defeated The School of the Arts after losing to SOTA previously in the first round.
 The team then went on to defeat Mission High School in the finals.
 As the winning team for San Francisco, Balboa went on to represent the county at the state competitions in Riverside, California.
 In commemoration of this achievement, San Francisco District 11 Supervisor Gerardo Sandoval awarded the Balboa Mock Trial team the title of "District 11 Local Heroes."

-In 2007, Balboa lost to Lowell High School, yet defeated Mission High School to advance to the semi-final competitions.
-In the semi-finals, Balboa lost to the School of the Arts who would then lose to Lowell High School in the city/county championships.
-Balboa's record for 2007 was 1-2.
-2008 had Balboa faring better in competition; the school would enter the city finals with an undefeated record, to become the runner up to SOTA as city champions.